-This page presents an overview of the close-up options that the Leica M (Typ 240) offers when using live view mode.
+This page presents an overview of close-up options for the Leica M (Typ 240) when using live view mode.

-See also pages Close-Up Options (Live View) - Part 2: Practice I and Close-Up Options (Live View) - Part 2: Practice II for my practical experiences in this area, as well as pages Close-Up Options (Live View) - Part 4: Samples I and Close-Up Options (Live View) - Part 4: Samples II for sample close-up photos with the Leica M (Typ 240).
+See also pages Close-Up Options (Live View) - Part 2: Practice I, Close-Up Options (Live View) - Part 3: Practice II, and Close-Up Options (Live View) - Part 4: Practice III for my practical experiences in this area, as well as pages Close-Up Options (Live View) - Part 5: Samples I and Close-Up Options (Live View) - Part 6: Samples II and Close-Up Options (Live View) - Part 7: Samples III for sample close-up photos with the Leica M (Typ 240).

 Note: Page Close-Up Behavior of the M-Mount Lenses describes the close-up characteristics of the lenses when used without any close-up options.

 As a rangefinder camera, the Leica M is not well suited to close-up photography because of the parallax.
 Leitz/Leica developed the Visoflex system, which was an effort in itself.
 For details search the Web for "Visoflex" or see Leica Visoflex System - adjusting in a digital world by Stephen Gandy or the Wikipedia article Visoflex (in German).
 With the Leica M (Typ 240), however, things changed dramatically, because Leica added live view to the camera.
-While many users regards this as a break with the Leica tradition or declare that they do not use live view, for me it was the reason to buy this, and only this, Leica Model.
-With respect to close-up/macro photography, in live view mode the M behaves like a system camera (or like a DSLR) and can use all the techniques that these can use: close-up lenses, extension tubes, and extension bellows.
+While many users regards this as a break with the Leica tradition or declare that they do not use live view, for me it was the reason to buy this, and only this, Leica Model (at that time...).
+With respect to close-up/macro photography, in live view mode the M behaves like a system camera (or like a DSLR) and can use all the techniques that these can use: close-up lenses, extension tubes, extension bellows, and macro lenses.
 Here is an overview of the options that I will briefly describe below:

 I should also mention that rangefinder lenses have a relatively large minimum distance and thus, are per se not well suited to close-up photography.
 I made some investigations into this topic for my M-mount lenses when used at the Ricoh GXR, that is, at an APS-C camera (see page Close-Up Behavior of the M-Mount Lenses (for Ricoh GXR)).
 For a full-format camera like the Leica M (Type 240), you get the same minimum distance, but a larger section, making things even worse...
 I repeated this investigation for the Leica M, and you can find the results on page Close-Up Behavior of the M-Mount Lenses (for Leica M).

 In the following, I briefly discuss the options and present my own "investments" into the domain of close-up photos.
-Results of using these devices are presented on two separate pages (Close-Up Options (Live View) - Part 2: Practice I and Close-Up Options (Live View) - Part 2: Practicw II).
+Results of using these devices are presented on three separate pages (Close-Up Options (Live View) - Part 2: Practice I, Close-Up Options (Live View) - Part 3: Practice II, and Close-Up Options (Live View) - Part 4: Practice III).

 The simplest approach to extending the close-up abilities of a lens is to attach a close-up lens to its front (either directly or using a step-up or step-down adapter).
 You can use either single lenses or higher quality achromats.
 The main advantages of using close-up lenses are that there is no loss in light sensitivity and that attaching close-up lenses to your lens is easy (although it is still some effort for me...).